19 of the best space documentaries you need to watch

-6. "Into the Universe with Stephen Hawking" is absolutely riveting
+6. "Into the Universe with Stephen Hawking" is riveting

-If a documentary includes the much-missed Stephen Hawking, it must be a good one, right?
-Frankly, if you want to hear the views of anyone on the subject of space, you can't really go wrong with one of the most acclaimed scientists of all time.
+If a documentary includes the much-missed Stephen Hawking, it must be good, right?
+Frankly, if you want to hear the views of anyone on the subject of space, you can't go wrong with one of the most acclaimed scientists of all time.

-The 2010 TV mini-series was written by Stephen and features aliens, time travel, and the story of everything, with incredible graphics and interesting explanations from the theoretical physicist and cosmologist.
+The 2010 TV mini-series was written by Stephen and feature aliens, time travel, and the story of everything, with incredible graphics and exciting explanations from the theoretical physicist and cosmologist.

 7. "Journey to the Edge of the Universe" won't disappoint

-"Journey to the Edge of the Universe" takes you a graphic-packed, breathtaking tour of the universe.
+"Journey to the Edge of the Universe" takes you on a graphic-packed, breathtaking tour of the universe.

-It promises and doesn't disappoint to take you to the very edge of space as we know it, and hits you with scientific facts on the way.
-It, really, is a great space documentary that you'd be silly to miss.
+It promises and doesn't disappoint to take you to the edge of space as we know it and hits you with scientific facts.
+It is an excellent space documentary that you'd be silly to miss.

-This great 2008 documentary was the first broadcast on National Geographic and the Discovery Channel.
+This excellent 2008 documentary was the first broadcast on National Geographic and the Discovery Channel.

 This 2010 IMAX documentary film is another great one to watch if you haven't already.
-Also known as Hubble 3D, IMAX: Hubble or IMAX: Hubble 3D, this documentary is an interesting insight into the efforts made to maintain important scientific instruments in space.
+Also known as Hubble 3D, IMAX: Hubble or IMAX: Hubble 3D, this documentary is an exciting insight into the efforts made to maintain necessary scientific instruments in space.

-Narrated by Leonardo DiCaprio, the documentary primarily focusses on the trials and tribulations of 7 astronauts aboard the Space Shuttle Atlantis on a mission to repair the Hubble Space Telescope.
+Narrated by Leonardo DiCaprio, the documentary primarily focuses on the trials and tribulations of 7 astronauts aboard the Space Shuttle Atlantis on a mission to repair the Hubble Space Telescope.

 If you haven't caught this one yet, it comes thoroughly recommended.

-9. "For All Mankind" is another amazing space documentary
+9. "For All Mankind" is another fantastic space documentary

-Released in 1989, "For All Mankind" is an amazing space documentary you really need to watch as soon as you are able.
+Released in 1989, "For All Mankind" is an excellent space documentary you must watch as soon as possible.
 Compiled from original footage of NASA's Apollo program, this documentary is a fascinating insight into the effort made to put the first humans on the Moon.

-Directed by Al Reinert, and the score composed by Brian Eno, this documentary is literally space documentary gold.
-The documentary, some might call a piece of art, focusses on the beauty of our home planet as seen from space.
+Directed by Al Reinert and the score composed by Brian Eno, this documentary is space documentary gold.
+The documentary, some might call a piece of art, focuses on the beauty of our home planet as seen from space.

-It includes the personal experiences of the Apollo program crew, as well as, mission control staff.
-This really is a very different watching experience compared to other entries on this list.
+It includes the personal experiences of the Apollo program crew and mission control staff.
+This is a different watching experience compared to other entries on this list.

-10. "In the Shadow of the Moon" is an interesting take on the mission to the Moon
+10. "In the Shadow of the Moon" is an exciting take on the mission to the Moon

-A British-made documentary/film, "In the Shadow of the Moon" is yet another amazing space documentary that is really worth spending your time watching.
+A British-made documentary/film, "In the Shadow of the Moon," is yet another fantastic space documentary that is worth spending your time watching.
 Released in 2007, it documents the United States' crewed missions to the Moon.

-It first premiered at the Sundance Film Festival and even managed to win the World Cinema Audience Award the same year.
+It first premiered at the Sundance Film Festival and won the World Cinema Audience Award the same year.
 The following year, it was the first film to be awarded Sir Arthur Clarke Award.